-Research by Williams faculty and students in such disciplines as biology, chemistry, environmental science, geology, and history takes advantage of several unique aspects of Hopkins Forest: ease of access; variety of habitats and terrain; on-site wet and dry laboratories; web-served real-time meteorological data and long-term records of vegetation change and land-use from the permanent plot system; long-term hydrology, meteorology and water chemistry datasets; and specialized research structures such as the canopy walkway.
-Thirty years of faculty and student research has produced a reserve of literature from HMF.
+For forty-five years research by Williams faculty, visiting scientists and students in such disciplines as biology, chemistry, environmental science, and geosciences has taken advantage of several unique aspects of Hopkins Forest: ease of access; variety of habitats and terrain; on-site wet and dry laboratories; web-served real-time meteorological data and long-term records of vegetation change and land-use; long-term hydrology, meteorology and water chemistry datasets; and specialized research structures such as the canopy walkway.

 In the mid-1930’s, the U.S. Forest Service established a system of 1/4 acre permanent plots where they identified and measured all forest vegetation more than 0.5″ in diameter, as well as the shrubs and the herbaceous layer.
 Since then, the number of plots has increased to over 400 plots and the original plots have been re-measured periodically.
 2010 marked the start of the fourth iteration of surveys which concluded in summer 2011.
 The land-use history of most areas in the HMF is well known, having been a principal interest of Landscape Historian and Biologist Henry Art.
 Link to HMF Vegetation Database HERE.

 Temperature, relative humidity, precipitation, wind speed and direction and solar radiation are monitored at several weather stations in the HMF [view weather data].
 Water discharge is measured continuously at weirs (small dams) on the South Branch and main stem of Birch Brook.
 Precipitation chemistry is monitored in samples collected near the weather station field and the chemistry of Birch Brook is monitored periodically.
 Contact Professor David Dethier for information about the meteorological, hydrological, and biogeochemical monitoring in the forest or the Environmental Analysis Lab.